rdbende/Tkinter-extension-widgets/README.md

 <br>

 ## Theme

-#### If you want to change the appearance of the tkinter window simply you can do so with the theme widget
+#### If you want to change the appearance of you Tkinter window simply you can do so with the theme widget

 ### Options: